lrcouto/ft_server/README.md

 # ft_server
 This is a student project for 42 São Paulo.
-The objective is to set up a NGINX web server on a docker container, running a Wordpress website and a SQL database managed through phpMyAdmin.
+The objective is to set up a NGINX web server on a Docker container, running a Wordpress website and a SQL database managed through phpMyAdmin.
 All of those services must interact smoothly with each other.

 # How to run it: